burundu4ok2000/zero-to-dev/10_Courses/CS50x Harvard/Lecture 6 - Python/Python Built-in Data Types — Quick Guide.md

 seen = set()
 seen.add("cs50")
 "cs50" in seen             # True

 {"a","b"} | {"b","c"}      # union → {'a','b','c'}
+						   # > Take the union of two sets,
+						   # merging their elements into a
+						   # new set with duplicates removed.
 ```

 ### Range & iteration